mixpanel/docs/pages/docs/new-data-pipelines/integrations/redshift-spectrum.md

 ### Step 2: Create Data Modification Policy

 Mixpanel partitions the Glue table by default if it has the proper AWS permissions.
-The partition key type and name are `string` and `mp_date` respectively and the partition values are dates in the project timezone e.g. `2024-05-01`.
+The partition key type and name are `string` and `mp_date` respectively and the partition values are dates in the **UTC timezone** e.g. `2024-05-01`.
 To enable partitioning in Glue, the policy must include partition-related permissions.

 To enable Mixpanel to manage partitions (e.g., `mp_date`) and schemas in Glue, you need to grant specific AWS permissions: